Murho Estate

-The Murho Estate was a Chieftaincy and later a Zamindari (estate) of Yadav (Ahir) in erstwhile Bhagalpur district of Bihar (now in Madhepura district).
+Murho Estate (mid-18th century to 1947) was a Zamindari (estate) of Ahir (Yadav) during British Raj in erstwhile Bhagalpur (now in Madhepura) district of Bihar.

 The name of the estate derives from a Murho village of Madhepura District.
-Members of the Murho family were very big landlords of the Kosi division.
+Members of the Murho family were notable landlords of the Kosi division.

 History

-The Murho Zamindari (Estate) was ruled by Majhraut Clan Of Yadava.
-It was the largest and respected zamindari estate of Kosi region (Bihar).
+The Murho Zamindari (Estate) was ruled by Majhraut clan of Ahir (Yadav).